epfl-ada/ada-2023-project-ndlmada/docs/index.md

 # Is this fact true for both men and women?

-In our article selection, the same tendency of women under representation as for the whole Wikipedia database is observed: the number of women is very low, which provides us with a really unbalanced dataset (Fig. 12).
+In our article selection, the same tendency of women under representation as for the whole Wikipedia database[^6] is observed: the number of women is very low, which provides us with a really unbalanced dataset (Fig. 12).
 Notice that in the People selection, there are some unknown gender labels as groups of people, such as the Grimm brothers, or some ungendered characters, such as Pikachu.

 As any good story starts, first we need the data.
 So let’s dig a little deeper and have a look at the repartition of men and women in our dataset (Fig.12).
 And the results hurt a lot, with a huge over-representation of men.
 While wikipedia still has some work to do on gender equality, that’s not the point here.
 Overall we have 689 people, with 87% of men and 9% of women, with men dominating all categories except ‘Actors, models and celebrities’.